Check out these courses and workshops

 On Tuesdays and Wednesdays in Long Eaton, try this card making craft group

-Try some of the following and dig deeper into one of the interests you have in your life:
+Try some of the following and dig deeper into one of the interests you have in your life including this range of offerings as part of the Buxton Festival 2014:

 Matlock-based photographer Tez Marsden offers photography courses year-round